Interview answer drill

 Practical scenario

 A rules engine receives a string from an admin panel and runs it with eval.
-A malformed or malicious rule can crash checkout logic or expose sensitive browser data.
+A malformed or malicious rule can crash checkout logic or expose sensitive browser data because the payload now executes as code inside your origin, not as inert data.

 Common pitfalls